imodinfo(1) General Commands Manual imodinfo(1)

 default point size for the object, that size will be listed when

 there is no size defined for an individual point.
-These sizes
+For closed

 will be in the model units.
 Note that the ascii model output